 FGI has the ability and intention to convey this information to a broad audience (by means discussed in Section 2 below).
-The public does not currently have an ability to easily evaluate the requested records about potential regulations that would have a broad impact on financial markets, clearly of interest to a very broad audience.
+The public does not currently have an ability to easily evaluate the requested records, which concern decisions related to the Twin Metals mine in Minnesota.
+Twin Metals has had mineral leasing rights for nearly 60 years, and this issue has had broad media coverage and the interest of concerned people over that time, across many presidential administrations.
+We are unaware of these records having been released to date, and the issue is clearly of interest to a broad audience.

+Such public oversight of federal action is vital to our democratic system and clearly envisioned by the drafters of the FOIA.
 Thus, FGI meets this factor as well.